Q. What is a Survivor’s Benefit?

 Q. What happens if the deceased had no husband, wife or children to claim a benefit?

-A. In this case, a parent or a grand parent of the deceased who is permanently incapable of self-support and was being wholly or partially maintained by the deceased, would be entitled to the survivors benefit.
+A. In this case, a parent or a grand parent of the deceased who is over pensionable age and permanently incapable of self-support and was being wholly or partially maintained by the deceased, would be entitled to the Survivors Benefit.